amgt-d1/Simpfer/README.md

 ## How to use
 * Parameter configuration can be done via txt files in `parameter` directory.
-* Dataset should be stored in `dataset` directory.
+* Dataset should be stored in `dataset` directory, and this directory has to locate at `Simper/dataset`.
 	* We assign a unique dataset ID for each dataset.
 You can freely assign it.
 	* In `input_matrix()` of `data.hpp`, you can freely write codes for reading your dataset.
 * Computation time will be stored in `result` directory.